Coy-Z/Coy-Z.github.io/articles/matrixcalc.md

 $$\mathrm{vec}(\mathrm{d}A^2) = \begin{pmatrix} 2a_{11} & a_{12} & a_{21} & 0 \\ a_{21} & a_{11} + a_{22} & 0 & a_{21} \\ a_{12} & 0 & a_{11} + a_{22} & a_{12} \\ 0 & a_{12} & a_{21} & 2a_{22} \end{pmatrix} \mathrm{vec}(\mathrm{d}A),$$

 and hence, we now have an expression for the Jacobian!

+N.B.
+The vectorization approach should be used with care, as it encourages an element-centric mindset towards matrices, which often is not the best way to consider matrices.

+## Deriving General Differentiation Rules

+In regular scalar calculus, we are able to achieve such lengths in differentiation due to various rules that can be proved for general holomorphic functions.
+These rules are then rendered a toolkit for evaluating derivatives of greater complexity.
+In this section, we look at extending these rules into matrix calculus, alongside some matrix-specific rules.

+### Product Rule

+### Quotient Rule

+### Chain Rule

+### Inverse Rule